Hari-nāma Cintāmaṇi – Chapter Three

 bhakti-viparīta māyāvāda suniścaya

-“Their understanding is that prema–tattva is not eternal.
-Without any doubt, māyāvāda is the opposite of bhakti.
+“Their opinion is that the principle of prema is not eternal.
+Undoubtedly, māyāvāda is the complete opposite of bhakti.

 bhakti-vairī madhye māyāvādera gaṇana